Cinnamon is a highly delicious spice.

 Cinnamon has been widely studied for its potential use in cancer prevention and treatment.

-It acts by reducing the growth of cancer cells and the formation of blood vessels in tumors, and appears to be toxic to cancer cells, causing cell death.
+It acts by reducing the growth of cancer cells and the formation of blood vessels in tumors and appears to be toxic to cancer cells, causing cell death.

 Cinnamon oil has been shown to effectively treat respiratory tract infections caused by fungi.

-Bottom Line: Cinnamaldehyde has antifungal and antibacterial properties, which may reduce infections and help fight tooth decay and bad breath.
+Summary Cinnamaldehyde has antifungal and antibacterial properties, which may reduce infections and help fight tooth decay and bad breath.

 Human trials are needed to confirm these effects.

-Bottom Line: Test tube studies have shown that cinnamon can help fight HIV-1, the main type of HIV virus in humans.
+Summary Test-tube studies have shown that cinnamon can help fight HIV-1, the main type of HIV virus in humans.

 Not all cinnamon is created equal.